ideal-lab5/iris/pallets/proxy/README.md

 The `EjectionQueue` contains commands initiated  by data consumers to eject data from the underlying IPFS network when authorized consumers make such a request.
 The proxy is not responsible for authorizing the consumer, only for verifying the authorization.

+## Configuration

+* min_proxy_bond: The minimum amount of tokens that a proxy must bond
+* max_proxy_count: The maximum number of proxies before we block new proxies from joining

 ## Staking

 * staking: An authority must stake an additional 50 (TBD) IRIS in order to be eligible to proxy requests.